xpl/stacktracey/README.md

     line:         <line number>,             // starts from 1
     column:       <column number>,           // starts from 1

     index:          /* true if occured in HTML file at index page    */,
     native:         /* true if occured in native browser code        */,
     thirdParty:     /* true if occured in library code               */,
-    hide:           /* true if marked as hidden by "// @hide" tag   */ }
+    hide:           /* true if marked as hidden by "// @hide" tag    */,
+    syntaxError:    /* true if generated from a SyntaxError instance */ }
 ```